robertdavidgraham/telnetlogger/telnetlogger.8.markdown

 	port.
 If not specified, by default port 23 will be used.
 This may require root priveleges to run on low-numbered ports.

+## OUTPUT FORMAT

+The internet addresses are output in either IPv4 or IPv6 format as appropriate.
+Usernames and passwords are filter non-printable characters and some punctuation, replacing them with the standard \xXX format.

+The CSV format has the columns:

+	time_t, timestamp, address, username, password

+An example line is:

+	1478398395,2016-11-06 02:13:15,127.0.0.1,foo,bar

 ## COMPATIBILITY